-Between 1769 and 1814 Jefferson planted as many as 1,031 fruit trees in his South Orchard.
+Between 1769 and 1814 Jefferson had as many as 1,031 fruit trees planted in his South Orchard.
 This orchard formed a horseshoe-shape around the two vineyards and berry squares.
-It was organized into a grid pattern in which he planted eighteen varieties of apple, thirty-eight of peach, fourteen cherry, twelve pear, twenty-seven plum, four nectarine, seven almond, six apricot, and a quince.
+It was organized into a grid pattern in which were planted eighteen varieties of apple, thirty-eight of peach, fourteen cherry, twelve pear, twenty-seven plum, four nectarine, seven almond, six apricot, and a quince.

 Selected peach varieties at Monticello

 - Lemon Cling Peach

 - Heath Cling Peach